-Accordingly, we chose the period between 8^{th} April 2021 to 27^{th} April 2021.
-We use data between the 1/09/2020 and 1/04/2021 to compute tidal coefficients.
-In this period, we found 19 DARTs that met the data amount requirements, 3 of which were excluded due to the presence of isolated spikes in the considered time frame.
-During this period, only one tsunami is reported by NOAA National Centers for Environmental Information's global tsunami catalog, related to the eruptive activity of La Soufrière volcano on the island of Saint Vincent.
+Accordingly, we chose the period between 8 and 27 April 2021.
+We use data between 1 August 2020 and 1 April 2021 to compute tidal coefficients.
+In this period, we found 19 DART stations that met the data amount requirements, 3 of which were excluded due to the presence of isolated spikes in the considered time frame.
+During this period, only one tsunami is reported by NOAA National Centers for Environmental Information (2025)'s global tsunami catalog, related to the eruptive activity of La Soufrière volcano on the island of Saint Vincent.
 The catalog reports a maximum runup of 0.1 m on the island.
-Since only two of the 16 stations are in the Atlantic Ocean and the closest is located at $\sim 1000 \text{ km}$, we assume that the signals are unaffected by the tsunami waves.
+Since only 2 of the 16 stations are in the Atlantic Ocean and the closest is located at ~ 1000 km, we assume that the signals are unaffected by the tsunami waves.

 In Fig. 7, we show the signal average and the absolute extrema of each detection curve for each technique.
 For the most part, the results reproduce what we observed in the previous background examples.
 MOF and FIF have narrower